SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Simply put, SimpliSafe remains the best DIY security system we’ve ever tested.
 The company’s equipment is high-quality, well-designed, and built to last.
 SimpliSafe has perfected the installation process as well, so that it’s easy to set up your system and easy to make changes when you need to.
 You can self-monitor for free, and you still get great features like real-time alerts and access to live footage.

-In the last two years, SimpliSafe has also transitioned almost seamlessly into the world of professional monitoring.
-Intruder Intervention is one of the coolest technologies we’ve seen from professionally monitored systems.
-AI detection and real-time interaction from live agents is a complete game-changer for the industry, even for what SimpliSafe charges.
+Intruder Intervention is one of the most innovative technologies we’ve seen from professionally monitored systems.
+AI detection combined with real-time interaction from live agents is a game-changer, especially considering SimpliSafe’s affordable pricing.

 Pro Tip: SimpliSafe offers professional installation.
 It starts around $125, but we wouldn’t recommend it.
 The SimpliSafe system is designed to be easy to install, even for folks with no handy skills or specialized tools.